yerim-kim/slave2algorithm/week8/README.md

 https://www.learnchordal.com/turning-numbers-into-music

+Chordal website about how to compose music from note numbers (music theory based)

 http://musicalgorithms.org/4.1/app/#/home

+Proper website that uses an unqiue algorithmic code to convert numbers into piano music.

 #### Test /  Image to Number (PHP)

 https://stackoverflow.com/questions/16994797/convert-image-in-to-numbers

 It came up with numbers when I applied an image but it also had indications which array and which colours it was.
-Also another problem was I can only convert very small files.
+Also another problem was I can only convert a tiny image.

 Used image (Below)